-To qualify for the program, a prospective home buyer must meet all of the following criteria:
+To qualify for the program through us, a prospective home buyer must meet all of the following criteria:

-Complete a home buyer education course taught by an HPD-approved counseling agency such as NHS Brooklyn.
+Complete a homebuyer education course taught by an HPD-approved counseling agency

-Have his/her own savings to contribute to down-payment or closing costs.
+Have their own savings to contribute to the down payment or closing costs

 HomeFirst applications may be submitted by the homeownership counselor after one-on-one counseling with eligible home buyers.